 Have you worked on any other weddings at the venue before?

 This isn't really essential as any professional supplier should be able to adapt easily to their surroundings.
 But it does give them a head start and reassures you they are already familiar with the layout and how things work within that envoirment.
 They may even be able to advise you on things you may never have even of thought about.

-(We experienced this ourselves with the lady who owned our venue, she asked us what kind of vehicle the teepee company would be coming in, which we thought was strange, but many before had churned up her lawn with there heavy trucks!
-So it was so essential she mentioned it, as we would never of considered that factor ourselves, and we made sure to go to extra efforts to not do the same to keep her happy)
+(We experienced this ourselves with the lady who owned our venue, she asked us what kind of vehicle the teepee company would be coming in, which we thought was strange, but many before had churned up her lawn with their heavy trucks!
+So it was so essential she mentioned it, as we would never of considered that factor ourselves, and we made sure to go to extra efforts in checking these things to keep her happy)